 Top 10 Health Benefits of Romaine Lettuce Nutrition

 1. Excellent Source of Antioxidants Vitamin A and Vitamin C

-In addition to building and maintaining a healthy skeletal structure, Vitamin K plays a vital role in blood clotting, healing bruises, aiding in bone calcification, and helping to prevent many diseases.
-(2)
+In addition to building and maintaining a healthy skeletal structure, vitamin K plays a vital role in blood clotting, treating bruises, aiding in bone calcification and, according to studies, helping prevent certain diseases.

 3. Boosts Heart Health

-Romaine lettuce is a great source of folate, also sometimes called folic acid.
-Folate is a type of B vitamin that is used by the body to convert homocysteine, which when unconverted can lead to heart problems including damaged blood vessels and dangerous plaque build-up.
+Romaine lettuce nutrition is a great source of folate, also sometimes called folic acid.
+Folate is a type of B vitamin that is used by the body to convert homocysteine, which when unconverted can lead to heart problems, including damaged blood vessels and dangerous plaque buildup.

-The rich supply of vitamin A and vitamin C found in romaine lettuce helps to protect against eye disorders.
-Deficiencies in these antioxidants can lead to a thickening of the cornea, glaucoma, cataracts, macular degeneration, and possibly even blindness as one ages.
+The rich supply of vitamin A, vitamin C, and carotenoids like zeaxanthin found in romaine lettuce nutrition may help protect against eye disorders.
+Deficiencies in these antioxidants can lead to a thickening of the cornea, glaucoma, cataracts, macular degeneration and possibly even blindness as one ages.

-5. Helps Heal Skin & Prevent Signs of Aging
+5. Helps Treat Skin and Prevent Signs of Aging

-Romaine lettuce nutrition can help to get rid of acne since it has a low score on the glycemic index; whereas a diet filled with foods high on the glycemic index, including a lot of sugar, has been shown to be related to acne flair ups.
+Romaine lettuce nutrition may help to get rid of acne since it has a low score on the glycemic index — whereas a diet filled with foods high on the glycemic index, including a lot of sugar, has been shown to be related to acne flare-ups.

 6. Boosts Immunity